jakobharder/anno1800-jakobs-mods/mods/diagonal-residences/README.md

 ## Notes

-You might be interested in the following mods as well:
+You might be interested in the following mods from other creators:

-- [Diagonal Roads](https://www.nexusmods.com/anno1800/mods/164) - diagonal pavement and fence ornaments
+- `Diagonal Roads` - diagonal pavement and fence ornaments
-- [Diagonal Hedges as Skins](https://www.nexusmods.com/anno1800/mods/589) - makes above fence ornaments available as skins
+- `Diagonal Hedges as Skins` - makes above fence ornaments available as skins
-- `[Ornamental] Plaza street` from [Spice it Up](https://www.nexusmods.com/anno1800/mods/5) - plaza tiles with street connection
+- `Plaza street` from `Spice it Up` - plaza tiles with street connection

 Known issues: